Need Help? Give us a call.

 In reviews, users rave about how easy it is to get up and running with Square for Retail.
 The interface makes managing your store simple, and payment processing is quick and reliable.
 Users also enjoy the in-depth reporting offered by Square for Retail, and that there is a robust amount of documentation in the Square Support Center to assist them with operating their system.

 Given that Square POS is free, it may be difficult for some small business owners to switch to a service that will cost them at least $60 per month before processing fees.
-Although the Square for Retail processing fees are lower, you’d have to do a lot of business to begin to see meaningful savings.
+Although the Square for Retail processing fees are lower than the standard Square fees, you’d have to do a lot of business to begin to see meaningful savings.
 Therefore, some might decide to stick with the low-cost Square POS, especially if they don’t need advanced inventory or reporting features.

 The other big drawback of Square for Retail, relative to Square POS, is that you can only operate Square for Retail on an iPad.
 Square POS can work on Android devices and mobile phones, as well.